From Experiments to Expertise: Scientific Knowledge Consolidation for AI-Driven Computational Physics: Platform design and scale validation

-Second, the platform ensures reproducible research through a conventional file system for storage, while end-to-end provenance tracks the entire history from raw inputs to final insights.
-This creates an auditable chain from raw data to derived insight, in the spirit of reproducible workflow infrastructures~\cite{huber2020aiida,jain2015fireworks,wilkinson2016fair}.
+QMatSuite is built on three core pillars.
+First, it abstracts simulation complexity through engine-agnostic structured tools (\texttt{set\_parameters}, \texttt{run\_calculation}, \texttt{get\_results\_summary}) that translate high-level agent calls into engine-specific inputs for 15 simulation codes (Appendix Table~\ref{edtab:competitors}); both AI agents (via MCP) and human researchers (via a desktop GUI) access the same core through a unified public API (Fig.~\ref{fig:platform}a).
+Second, end-to-end provenance tracks the entire history from raw inputs to final insights, creating an auditable chain in the spirit of reproducible workflow infrastructures~\cite{huber2020aiida,jain2015fireworks,wilkinson2016fair}.
 Third --- and central to this work --- the platform provides a persistent scientific memory system.
 Knowledge entries are organized in a graded hierarchy: \textit{findings} record observations from individual calculations (``PBE overestimates the GaAs lattice constant by 1.6\%''), \textit{patterns} synthesize regularities across multiple findings (``PBE overestimation scales with atomic mass across III-V compounds''), and \textit{principles} encode general rules.
-The knowledge base comprises three distinct libraries: curated best practices (read-only), agent-generated insights that accumulate across sessions (read-write), and community knowledge packs that research groups can publish and share.
-We will focus on the agent-generated knowledge pipeline in this paper.
+The knowledge base comprises curated best practices (read-only), agent-generated insights that accumulate across sessions (read-write), and community knowledge packs; this work focuses on the agent-generated pipeline.

-Because calculation execution naturally consumes the agent's full attention, the platform does not rely on the agent spontaneously pausing to manage knowledge.
-Instead, it embeds reminders at natural workflow junctures: tool preambles prompt the agent to search prior knowledge before configuring a new calculation; post-execution return messages prompt it to record error-recovery findings; and results summaries prompt it to log numerical outcomes.
-These lightweight nudges --- delivered through the standard MCP tool interface automatically --- make knowledge bookkeeping a natural byproduct of the calculation workflow rather than a separate task (Supplementary Note 1).
-The efficiency of such nudging mechanism is tested directly in the experiments below.

-All experiments in this work are driven by short natural-language prompts specifying only scientific intent (reproduced verbatim in each figure banner).
-Agents receive no guidance on computational parameters, software syntax, or workflow structure, demonstrating the robustness and universality of the system design (Supplementary Note 1).
+Because calculation execution consumes the agent's full attention, the platform does not rely on the agent spontaneously pausing to manage knowledge.
+Instead, it embeds reminders at natural workflow junctures --- tool preambles prompt the agent to search prior knowledge before configuring a new calculation; post-execution returns prompt error-recovery recording; and results summaries prompt logging of numerical outcomes.
+These lightweight nudges make knowledge bookkeeping a natural byproduct of the calculation workflow rather than a separate task (Appendix~\ref{app:methods}); their efficiency is tested directly below.
+All experiments are driven by short natural-language prompts specifying only scientific intent (reproduced verbatim in each figure banner); agents receive no guidance on computational parameters, software syntax, or workflow structure.